Cottage Information

 The switches for the front and rear external lighting are on the same switch panels as the interior lights.
 If you flick a switch and nothing seems to happen then you may be just turning on and off the outside lights.

 There are almost no public charging points on the Peninsular.
 This makes bringing an electric vehicle to the area very problematic.
-Therefore we are delighted to provide a MyEnergi Zappi 2 EV charging point for the exclusive use of our guests.
+Therefore we are delighted to provide a MyEnergi Zappi 2 EV charging point for the use of our guests.
 If you are bringing an electric vehicle please let us know and we will ensure we make the charging point active.
 The point can charges at night when the electricity costs are at their lowest.

 We do not add any cost to the rental price as we do not wish to charge guests extra who do not have an electric vehicle, and who would obviously gain no benefit from it.
 Therefore we do charge a small additional fee for using the charge point, but only to cover the cost of the electricity.
 We do not wish to make a profit from this service.
+Currently the charging costs are £0.07 per kwh between 23.30 and 05.30 and £0.31 per kwh between 05.30 and 23.30.

 Obviously for this reason charging an electric vehicle from a regular socket in the cottage is strictly forbidden.
 We're sure you understand.